 Christian joined Watsi on April 23rd, 2015.
-Five years ago, Christian became the 1154th member to automatically support a new Watsi patient every month.
-Since then, 4,560 more people have become monthly donors!
-Christian's most recent donation traveled 8,700 miles to support Faraja, a little girl from Tanzania, to fund clubfoot repair treatment.
+Eight years ago, Christian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Christian's most recent donation traveled 8,500 miles to support Fatma, a bright, book-loving student from Kenya, to fund club foot repair surgery.